 don’t let that fear debilitate me.
 I use it as fuel to do the things I yearn

 Mullens, saying that because of them the “desires of her heart are in fact

 event, Downs again congratulated all the students and thanked the donors

 “It’s all about the

+students, and those are three great testimonials,” he said.
 To memorialize the day, scholarship recipients had the opportunity to have a professional photo taken with their donors or departmental faculty.
 Photos are viewable and available for download in a gallery located at www.robtaylorphoto.com/hcassaysthankyou2017.